Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Other Enumerative Applications

-To answer this question, suppose a smooth point $p \in C$ is a hyperflex.
-Then the sequence of orders of vanishing of linear forms at the point $p$ is given by $(0,1,4)$.
-It follows that the sequence of orders of vanishing of quadratic forms at the point $p$ is given by $(0,1,2,4,5,8)$.
-It is not hard to check that the multiplicity at $p$ of the degeneracy locus of six quadratic forms with orders of vanishing given by $0, 1, 2, 4, 5, 8$ is equal to $2$.
-Thus, hyperflexes contribute to the right-hand side of~\eqref{eq-septacticmult} with multiplicity $2$.\footnote{A similar argument can be used to prove that in a $1$-parameter family of curves, hyperflexes are points of multiplicity $2$ in the divisor of flexes, and flexes are points of multiplicity $1$ in the divisor of \emph{sextactic points}---points at which the osculating conic meets the curve with intersection multiplicity at least $6$.
-For more on the enumerative geometry of sextactic points, refer to~\cite[\S~341]{MR2866760} and~\cite{maugestenmoesextactic}.} Since the number of hyperflexes in the pencil $X/B$ is given by~\eqref{eq-hyposform} to be $6(d-3)(3d-2)$, we deduce the following result: \begin{theorem} The expected number of septactic points in a general pencil $X/\BP_k^1$ of plane curves of degree $d \geq 3$ is given by
+Upon computing the minors of the above matrix and simplifying the ideal they generate using a computer algebra system (e.g., {\tt Macaulay2}), one finds that if the list of elements $\ol{\sigma}$ is general.
+(To simplify this computation, it suffices to consider only the three minors of $M_{\ol{\tau}}^7$ obtained by deleting each of the first three rows.
+Each of these three minors can be expressed as a linear combination of $s, t, x^2$ with unit coefficients, and so it is possible to express each of $s, t, x^2$ as a linear combination of these minors.)
+Thus, the desired multiplicity is $\dim_k k[[s,t,x]]/I_{\ol{\tau}}^7 = 2$, so hyperflexes contribute to the right-hand side of~\eqref{eq-septacticmult} with multiplicity $2$.\footnote{A similar argument can be used to prove that in a $1$-parameter family of curves, hyperflexes are points of multiplicity $2$ in the divisor of flexes, and flexes are points of multiplicity $1$ in the divisor of \emph{sextactic points}---points at which the osculating conic meets the curve with intersection multiplicity at least $6$.
+For more on the enumerative geometry of sextactic points, refer to~\cite[\S~341]{MR2866760} and~\cite{maugestenmoesextactic}.} Since the number of hyperflexes in the pencil $X/B$ is given by~\eqref{eq-hyposform} to be $6(d-3)(3d-2)$, we deduce the following result: \begin{theorem} The expected number of septactic points --- excluding hyperflexes --- in a general pencil $X/\BP_k^1$ of plane curves of degree $d \geq 3$ is given by

 \end{theorem}